zhaojun696/streamlit-monaco/README.md

     # For more information regarding sequences syntax and supported keys,
     # go to Mousetrap's project page linked below.
     #
-    # /!\ Hotkeys work if you don't have focus on Streamlit Elements's frame /!\
+    # /!\ Hotkeys work if you don't have focus on Streamlit Monaco's frame /!\
     # /!\ As with other callbacks, this reruns the whole app /!\

-    from streamlit_elements import event
+    from streamlit_monaco import event

     def hotkey_pressed():
         print("Hotkey pressed")